liferay/liferay-docs/discover/portal/articles/07-collaborating/01-publishing-blogs.markdown

 has a complete set of WYSIWYG controls that appear where and when you need them.
 You can stay in this easy-to-use mode or switch to source mode to edit your content's HTML code.
 In source mode, you can work with light text on a dark background or dark text on a light background.
-To cap things off, you can do fullscreen editing to minimize distractions as your create your posts.
+To cap things off, you can enlarge the HTML editor window to minimize distractions as your create your posts.
 You'll have a satisfying experience creating awesome blog posts.

 Lastly, Liferay Blogs empowers you to show off your blogs using powerful display apps.
 You can leverage Liferay's built-in display templates or create your own,